-Custom collections may be added to SSPD, SIRD and SRD.
+The same approach can be used to generate custom collections utilizing different computational models than available in the SSPD.
+In this case, the File menu Save As feature may employed to save the document as a Spartan Database file.
+In this way, other theory levels may be added on top of those provided in the SSPD, SIRD and SRD.
 These may either include the geometry, energy (heat of formation, strain energy), HOMO and LUMO energies, dipole moment, atomic charges, chemical shifts and vibrational frequencies obtained from quantum chemical calculations, or (for SSPD and SIRD only) conformer libraries generated from molecular mechanics calculations.
 Entries for SRD (transition states) need to derive from Spartan's transition state guessing facility (Guess Transition States under the Search menu; Chapter 23) in order that they include the original set of reaction arrows.
 Documents containing one or more molecules that are to be placed in a user database are first saved using Save As under the File menu with Save as type set to Spartan Database.
 This results in two files, a .spentry and a .spindex file for each molecule (or list).
 These should then be put in a single directory, the path to which must be entered into the Paths Preferences dialog under Preferences... in the Options menu (Chapter 25).